Indiana Jones Adventure: History

 The Temple of the Forbidden Eye premiered on March 3, 1995.
 Among the invited celebrity guests were George Lucas, Michael Eisner (Disney CEO at the time), Dan Aykroyd, Arnold Schwarzenegger, Brendan Fraser, Wayne Gretzky, Elliott Gould, Keenen Ivory Wayans, Dennis Miller, Lindsay Wagner, Tony Danza and Carrie Fisher.
 To promote the opening of the attraction, the Disney Channel produced a half hour-long TV program entitled Indiana Jones Adventure featuring Karen Allen and John Rhys-Davies reprising their roles from Raiders of the Lost Ark.
 Forty days prior to the attraction's opening, a "Forty Years of Adventure" promotion giveaway of 40 unique annual trading cards began.
 Guests with valid paid admission received a voucher at the main gate turnstile to exchange for the card of the day, each in a series featuring the landmark attraction of the year starting with 1955.
 The last card was distributed on March 2, 1995.
 A special "41st" card of larger issue featured the Indiana Jones Adventure on March 3.
 Artist Drew Struzan produced a one-sheet poster in the same theme as the films, using permission from Ford to use his likeness.
 The adventure opened to general admission on March 4.

 AT&T Corporation sponsored construction of the attraction and the first seven years of operation, from 1995 to 2002.
 One of three styles of Marabic decoder cards was distributed to each guest, advertising their promotional campaign on the back.
 "It’s great to have AT&T as presenting sponsor," said then-Disneyland President Paul Pressler.
 "With Disneyland celebrating its 40th Anniversary and preparing to open its most exciting attraction, we welcome the opportunities this relationship is sure to create."
 The attraction currently has no sponsor.

 The ride was temporarily closed on September 4, 2012 for an extensive refurbishment and re-opened on December 7, 2012.
 Scheduled modifications included enhancements to lighting, paint, figure animation and other effects.
 In 2013, the idol of Mara that appears in the Hall of Promise scene was updated with projection mapping effects.

 On November 19, 2019, Disney announced a $300,000 refurbishment that would happen sometime in early 2020.

+On January 9, 2023, the version at Disneyland went through another refurbishment, and re-opened on March 17, 2023, which included a freshening up of the audio-animatronics and projections, and a new projected scene of a tunnel collapsing replacing the original rat cave scene.